komalgill0310/restaurantOrderingWebsite/breakdown.md

   - update them in HTML, CSS & JS file
 - Update the names for the Main section✅
   - update them in HTML, CSS & JS file
+- Update teh names for the pre-checkout-state
+  - update them in HTML, CSS and JS File

 1. If there is time: